fw22912/COMS20012/docs/exercises/Exercise1.md

 # Exercises sheet 1

 ## Intro to CIA/AAA/Threat/Security Principles
-1. Let us assume tha mayor of Bristol wants to release a public notice on an important issue.
+1. Let us assume that the mayor of Bristol wants to release a public notice on an important issue.
 Which of the CIA properties should be enforced and why?

+- **ANS A.1:** Integrity and Availability. **I** because none should be able to alter it in unintended way and **A** because it should be available to the public to see.

 2. Explain why someone need not worry about being a victim of a social engineering attack through their cell phone if they are inside of a Faraday cage.

+- **ANS A.2:** becuase there will be no signal to get connected to the site if that was the intention of the attacker.
+- **Faraday cage:** a structure designed to block electromagnetic signals, including radio waves and cellular signals.
+- If someone is inside a Faraday cage, it can provide protection against potential social engineering attacks that rely on remote access to the device.

 3. With respect to the C.I.A. and A.A.A. concepts, what risks are posed by Trojan horses?
+- **ANS A.3:** a trojan horse can violate all of the CIA, by leaking info,modifying files, and deleting files.
+For AAA, it can sabotage authenticity.

 4. With respect to the C.I.A. and A.A.A. concepts, what risks are posed by someone making so many download requests from an online music store that it prevents other users from being able to download any songs?

 5. Give an example of the false sense of security that can come from using the “security by obscurity” approach.